ANSWER-OSU/Defects4REST-ReplicationPackage/README.md

 **Note:** We have provided our GitHub token for ease of review, so **Step 1.1** is not needed.
 This will be removed after the artifact is published.

-**Step 1.1.** Generate a valid Github Token (Step to generate can be found [here](https://github.com/ANSWER-OSU/defects4rest-evaluation/blob/main/artifact_documentation/GitHubToken.md). )
+**Step 1.1.** Generate a valid Github Token (Step to generate can be found at [GitHubToken.md](https://github.com/ANSWER-OSU/Defects4REST-ReplicationPackage/blob/main/GitHubToken.md). )

 **Step 1.2.** To mine closed issues from  51 repositories, we provide the script `launch_minebugs.sh` that lists the URL from 51 repositories.
 For illustration, we will execute the script for restCountries API.
 Please run the following commands in your terminal: